zzzprojects/docs/entityframework.net/pages/TBD/documentations/ef-dbset.md

  - It attaches the given entity to the context.
  - State of the attached will be marked as Unchanged.
- - It means calling Savechanges on the context will not affect the database
+ - It means calling SaveChanges on the context will not affect the database

 ### AsNoTracking()

- - It is an extension method where the returned entities are not be tracked by the context.
+ - It is an extension method where the returned entities are not tracked by the context.
  - It means that if you want to save the entities, you need to attach them to the context and set the state correctly.

 ### Create()

  - It creates and returns a new instance of an entity.
- - This entity is not added or attached to set.
+ - This entity is not added or attached to the set.

 ### Find